deckaddict/a-ti-den/README.md

 Among with the scripts to manage 83p files there is a script called AlmostTX that can populate a fresh AlmostTI compatible RAM-file with 83p files.

 Generate the clean ram file by starting AndieGraph and doing exit immediately after "Mem cleared" appears on the screen.
 The RAM-file is then found in the same location as your ROM-file.

+AndieGraph can be started from termux by using the startTI script.
+Started from this there is a graphical glitch but good enough for quick feedback.
 </details>

 <details>